About Tiare Films

 Teariki Putaiariki Nau Tangiiau-Flanagan moved to New Zealand from the Cook Islands in the 1940s.
 The flowers in her garden were a connection to her family and friends back in the islands.

-Our tiare is a stylised tipani (frangipani), worn by an island maiden.
-The illustration is in the style of New Zealand artist E Mervyn Taylor, known for his woodcut prints of Māori legends and New Zealand flora and fauna – notably featured in the New Zealand School Journal of the 1940-50s.
+Our island maiden illustration is in the style of New Zealand artist E Mervyn Taylor, known for his woodcut prints of Māori legends and New Zealand flora and fauna – notably featured in the New Zealand School Journal of the 1940-50s.

 Like Taylor we aim to tell a story by capturing the essential qualities of people, places and events.